 3. Use and disclosure

-We use your information to provide you with the finance you require, consider your suitability to be a guarantor and perform other functions and activities associated with managing our relationship.
+We use your information to provide you, or a company of which you are a director, with the finance required, consider your suitability to be a guarantor and perform other functions and activities associated with managing our relationship.

 Those functions and activities can include our internal administration, credit assessment, account management, product or service development, compliance audits/reviews, marketing, complaints management, planning and research requirements as well as future offers of finance to you.